A Closer Look at Hire Date vs. Start Date

 Hire Date

-An employee cannot be added to payroll until this is all completed, and if an employee cannot get paid for his or her work, that person cannot truly 'start' a new job.
+An employee cannot be added to payroll until this is all completed, and if an employee cannot get paid for their work, that person cannot truly “start” a new job.

 Start Date

-Start date, in its simplest form, is whenever someone starts working.
+The start date, in its simplest form, is whenever someone starts working and performing duties for the company.
 This is the first day an employee can be paid.
-However, to be paid, employees must fill out the appropriate paperwork as forementioned.
+However, to be paid, employees must fill out the appropriate paperwork as aforementioned.

-While it may be open to some interpretation, the hire date of an employee and the start date are two separate entities.
-Have your own insight on hire date vs. start date?
-Join the conversation on PayrollTalk!
+While it may be open to some interpretation, the hire date of an employee and the start date are separate entities.

 Keep reading: related insights